-The additional five courses are made up of electives, of which three must be Master's-level economics courses, for a total of eight economics courses.
-For the remaining two electives, students may choose to take additional economics courses or two approved electives from outside the department.
+The additional five courses are made up of any of the graduate-level economics courses.
+Students may also choose to take one approved graduate elective from outside the department.
 Please contact an advisor to should you need assistance.

 In addition to the standard MA in Economics track, students may also pursue a combined degree through the UB School of Law or UB Graduate School of Education orother Masters programs.
 Please contact an advisor before registering for courses to discuss these options.